RTÉ2: News and current affairs

 Since January 2017 RTÉ2 provides no regular prime time news or current affairs programme.
-Children's news programme News2day remains part of their line up, however this programme only airs until the end of May, with it finishing up in Mid-March in 2020 due to the Covid Crisis.
+Children's news programme News2day remains part of their line up, however this programme only airs until the end of May, with it finishing up in Mid-March in 2020 due to the COVID-19 pandemic.

 From 1978 to 2014, RTÉ2 provided late night news.
 The first such news programme was called NewsNight.
 The programme was a wide international news service which provided news stories from US and UK broadcasters the show also included a national news bulletin, the final late night news on the channel was called RTÉ News on Two.

-On 22 September 2014 the late night news was dropped in favour of two bulletins at 18:55 and 19:55 called News Feed.

-With the relaunch of RTÉ Two as Network 2 the news was renamed Network News.
+As part of the relaunch of RTÉ Two as Network 2 in 1988 the news was renamed Network News.
 The news was now similar in style to the newly launched Six One news and Nine News on RTÉ One.

 In 1997, with the possibility of competition from a new local broadcaster Network 2 relaunch again known on screen as N2.
 Late night news was renamed News2 and was hosted by Sharon Ní Bheoláin and Anthony Murnane and aimed at a much younger audience.
 Its content was customised for a younger audience, and presenters and journalists tend to use more informal language on the programme.

-RTÉ News on Two is RTÉ's late evening news programme.
-The program is broadcast Monday-Thursday on the channel.
-It does not have a regular time slot, but is usually broadcast at some point between 22:45 and 23:30.
-Since October 2006 the bulletin has been presented by Eileen Whelan, following the departure of Anthony Murnane who was with the programme from the beginning.
-John O'Driscoll is the programme Editor.
-Since the launch of RTÉ's Morning Edition on RTÉ One RTÉ News on Two has been reduced to a 10-minute bulletin.
+In 2004 following another relaunch back to the name of back to RTÉ TWO, the programme was renamed RTÉ News on Two.
+It was the final RTÉ late evening news programme to air on the channel.
+The program was broadcast Monday-Thursday.
+It did not have a regular time slot, but was usually broadcast at some point between 22:45 and 23:30.
+In October 2006 Eileen Whelan became the main presenter for the programme, following the departure of Anthony Murnane who was with the programme since 1997.
+John O'Driscoll was the programme Editor.
+When RTÉ launched their mid-breakfast programme, Morning Edition, on RTÉ One RTÉ News on Two was reduced to a 10-minute bulletin, until its demise in 2014.

-From March 2007 until September 2014, RTÉ News on Two is available streamed live on the internet and archive shows where available to view through the RTÉ website.
+In March 2007 until September 2014 it was available as streamed live on the RTÉ website.
 On Fridays an extended late summary on RTÉ One was broadcast instead of RTÉ News on Two.

-There are no weekend news programmes on RTÉ Two other than summaries.
+On 22 September 2014 it was dropped in favour of two bulletins at 18:55 and 19:55 called News Feed, it was cancelled in January 2017.

-Current affairs programming on the channel included Market Place a business news show and Later on 2, but presently, RTÉ2 do not cover current affairs.
-On Budget Day, RTÉ broadcast Opposition speeches on RTÉ2, while both RTÉ One and RTÉ News Now cover analysis of the budget, In 2018 due to an Irish Soccer match on the same night the Budget speeches moved to RTÉ News Now.
+RTÉ2 no longer cover current affairs.
+Current affairs programming on the channel included Market Place a business news show and Later on 2.
+On Budget Day, RTÉ broadcast Opposition speeches on RTÉ2, while both RTÉ One and RTÉ News Now covered analysis of the budget.
+In 2018 due to an Irish Soccer match on the same night the Budget speeches moved to the RTÉ News channel, where they have since remained.